Apaczer/gpsp/README.md

 - the other people mentioned in the changelog who shared improvements for gpSP

 ## How to build
-0. Build the BittBoy toolchain as described [here](https://github.com/TriForceX/MiyooCFW/wiki/Making-Games).
-Follow the steps up to (and including) step 3.
+0. Build the MiyooCFW shared uClibc SDK from [buildroot](https://github.com/MiyooCFW/buildroot).
-0. You can now build gpSP as described [here](./build.txt).
+0. You can now build gpSP from `./miyoo/Makefile` with `make`

 ### Optimizing your build
 0. The build binaries will not be optimized for your device yet.
 First, use your emulator build on your device.
 Test some games and some features of the emulator.
 You'll probably notice a suboptimal performance.